w3f/polkadot-wiki/docs/learn/how-to/vault-add-account.md

 ![](../../assets/how-to/65016560996.png)

 7\.
 Show the QR code to the camera.
-Your Polkadot Vault account is now added to the extension!
-You will also see the account on the [Accounts](https://polkadot.js.org/apps/#/accounts) page on the Polkadot Developer Interface.
+Your Polkadot Vault account is now added to the extension.
+You'll also see the account on the [Accounts](https://polkadot.js.org/apps/#/accounts) page on the Polkadot Developer Interface.

 * * *